Sreeraj-nair/WebServices-SOAPUI/README.md

 Eg. of WSDL - http://www.webservicex.com/CurrencyConvertor.asmx?wsdl

 ### How to Create Project?
+- Right click on the Workspace and click New SOAP project.
+- Click on OK.
+- Provide WSDL path and type Project Name.
+- SOAPUI scans the WSDL file and all the services provided by this WSDL is listed in the tool.
+- Eg GetCountries service provides all the countries in the word.
+- Create a Test Suite within the Project.

 ### How to create a Test Case?
+- Create a Test Case.
+- Right click on test case, click SOAP Test Request.
+- Input test case name.
+- Select a service you want to use in the service.

 ### How to add a Test Step?
+- A new test step gets created in the test case.

 ### How to add Assertion?
+- Can use contains, not contains, xpath, xquery so on for validating the response.

 ### How to define properties in SOAP UI?
 In SOAP UI we can define properties at four levels -